-Muzaffarpur shelter home case: Absconding ex-Bihar minister Manju Verma surrenders
+Muzaffarpur shelter home case: Manju Verma sent to 14-days judicial custody

 Patna, Nov 20: Former Bihar minister Manju Verma on Tuesday has surrendered before a court in Begusarai in connection with shelter home rape case.
+She was sent to 14-days judicial custody.
 It is learnt that Manju Verma was hiding in Bihar.

+Verma reached the court of the Additional Chief Judicial Magistrate Prabhat Trivedi in an auto rickshaw.
+She fainted as soon as she entered the court premises along with a few aides.
+She regained consciousness after water was sprinkled on her face by bystanders after which she was taken into the court room.

 Verma had been evading arrest since she was charged with an Arms Act case after illegal arms were found in her house during a CBI raid in connection with the sex scandal.